steviecurran/dashboards/README.md

 # Dashboards

-Compilation of Links to the Plotly Dash dashboards in the other repositories
+Compilation of links to the Plotly Dash dashboards in the other repositories

 [Global Sales Analysis dashboard](https://github.com/steviecurran/GSA-dashboard)